adrazen/cs140e-final-project/labs/6-interrupts/POSTLAB.md

 we preserve all registers correctly.

-In the case of interrupts, this is especially the case because we need to work with special registers that are otherwise not available in C. In the case of interrupts, we need to be able to access stack pointers and registers.
+In the case of interrupts, this is especially the case because we need to work with special registers that are otherwise not available in C, and we need to guarantee that instructions execute in the order that we want them to.
+In the case of interrupts, we need to be able to access stack pointers and registers.

+With standard C-code, we can't guarantee that the compiled version of the code is exactly what we expect it to be.
+This is because, at times, the compiler will try to optimize code and be more efficient.
+In most of the programs we have written thus far, this isn't an issue.
+However, as we progress through the code, we will need to rely on assembly more in order to be able to write functional low-level code.

 ##### 2. Handling Different Types of Interrupts